 scalingcomponent template as we scale up and down.
 For now, we have two shards (one primary and one replica), as we only have two nodes.

 - A first index called logstash-000001 (which inherited the above templates) and a write alias (

 logstash_write) pointing to it.
 We can configure Logstash (or any other log shipper) to use

 logstash_writeto index new data.

-- An ISM policy that will roll indices over every 10GB and expire data after 7 days.
+- An Index State Management (ISM) policy that will roll indices over every 10GB and expire data after 7 days.
 Check it out via

 Speaking of scaling up, let’s see how this works.